PavanRangani/docs/docs/prd/investments-views/capital-calls-and-distributions.md

         - When downloaded without any filter, Shows default value
         - When any multiple values are selected in the filter, then shows the count in the filter otherwise shows the name.
             - Ex.
 If the user export the Excel file with 2 families, then shows 2 Families in the family filter criteria.
+- Sorting order of Excel
+    - First sorting on Descending order of Issue date (most recent date on top), Second sorting on alphabetical order of Family, Third sorting on alphabetical order of Investor, Fourth sorting on alphabetical order of Fund.

 ### UX Rule
 - Excel icon isn't applicable when the list page doesn't have any task.